rachelAtFlatiron/Phase-4-062424/README.md

 ## 2: Flask Routes
 ### SWBATs:
-- [ ] Build and execute a GET, POST, PATCH, DELETE request
+- [ ] Build and execute a GET, POST request
 - [ ] Use Postman to interact with Flask
 - [ ] Use serializers